ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Conclusion

 \section{Conclusion}

-In this paper, we create ExCyTIn-Bench, the first benchmark to evaluate LLM agents on cybersecurity threat investigations.
+In this paper, we create ExCyTIn-Bench, the first benchmark to evaluate LLM agents on cybersecurity threat investigations based on real-world setup.
 It includes an open-source Azure security database, a QA dataset, and a standardized environment.
-Although our data source is a tenant for a fictional company, it resembles real-world scenarios.
 We also introduce an automated, structured approach that leverages LLMs to generate high-quality questions from bipartite alert–entity graphs, enabling fine-grained evaluation of an agent’s intermediate steps.
 We evaluate various LLMs and agent systems on the benchmark.

-\textbf{Future Directions.} Open-source models are catching up with propriety models in our environment, and they can be used for further distillation and training to boost performance.
+Open-source models are catching up with propriety models in our environment, and they can be used for further distillation and training to boost performance.
 Our environment offers fine-grained process rewards that allow precise credit assignment across steps, which is an uncommon but valuable feature for our environment.
 Overall, this makes it a promising testbed for training LLM agents with reinforcement learning~\citep{zhao2025absolute}.
-Another interesting direction is to utilize the inherent graph structure of the environment to define alternate state-action spaces for RL training.